-The first group of House Leaders decided on the theme of prominent cities of the classical era to reflect their hope of creating communal bonds around our unique vision, of transforming the “City of Man” into the “City of God,” to use St. Augustine’s phrase.
+The first group of House Leaders in 2012 decided on the theme of prominent cities of the classical era to reflect their hope of creating communal bonds around our unique vision, of transforming the “City of Man” into the “City of God,” to use St. Augustine’s phrase.

-House Athens, Atlantis, Ilium, and Rome exist, then, for the following purposes:
+House Athens, Atlantis, Ilium, and Rome are designed to:

-- To expand student leadership, mentoring, and friendship opportunities across grade levels.
+- Expand student leadership, mentoring, and friendship opportunities across grade levels.

-- To give every student a place where they know they belong and are accepted.
+- Give every student a place where they know they belong and are accepted.

-- To serve as an effective bridge between leadership, staff and students, and to facilitate student ownership of Ad Fontes.
+- Serve as an effective bridge between leadership, staff and students, and to facilitate student ownership of Ad Fontes.

-Life in your house will consist of several different components:
+Life in your house consists of several different components:

 Once a week, students will eat lunch with their housemates in their designated house room.
-This is a time of build community through eating, fellowship, games, and house planning.
+This is a time to build community through eating, fellowship, games, and house planning.

 Assembly and Assembly Groups

 Students attend our weekly assembly with their houses.
 After assembly, each house divides themselves by gender to discuss questions provided by the assembly speaker about his talk and the relevant Scripture.
 When assembly is a live faculty-student panel discussion, house groups meet to dialogue in advance and select one house member to join the panel.
 House leaders or other designated upperclassmen lead these discussions and the accompanying prayer time.
 We hope and trust that during this time students will deal honestly with both the questions and their own spiritual state, and form deeper bonds through shared times of prayer and encouragement.

 The House Cup Competitions

 Houses compete for the House Cup each year, which involves five different competitions designed to highlight different gifts and talents within the student body.

 The Archimedes Experience